 Liz graduated cum laude from Harvard Law School in 2019.
-Liz was a student attorney at the Harvard Legal Aid Bureau, where she represented clients in housing and wage cases and served as the Practice Group Leader for the wage practice.
+Liz was a student attorney at the Harvard Legal Aid Bureau, where she represented clients in housing and wage theft cases and served as the Practice Group Leader for the wage practice.
 As a law student, Liz successfully briefed and argued a workers’ rights appeal before the Supreme Judicial Court of Massachusetts, the state’s highest court.

 Before joining Constantine Cannon, Liz completed a two-year Skadden fellowship as a Staff Attorney at Community Legal Services of Philadelphia, where she represented low-income patient families in a Medical-Legal Partnership with the Children’s Hospital of Philadelphia.
-While at Community Legal Services, Liz was a member of the litigation team representing Pennsylvania food stamp recipients in Gilliam v.
+While at Community Legal Services, Liz was on the litigation team representing Pennsylvania food stamp recipients in Gilliam v.
 USDA.
 The settlement in that case resulted in the payment of $712 million in emergency food stamp benefits to approximately 650,000 of the poorest Pennsylvania households during the Covid-19 pandemic.
 She also represented low-income Philadelphians in employment and public benefits matters.

 Prior to law school, Liz was a 2013 Fulbright English Teaching Assistant in Malaysia and a paralegal at a Philadelphia legal nonprofit.
 She graduated summa cum laude from Cornell University in 2012 with a major in History and a minor in Spanish and was inducted into Phi Beta Kappa.

-Liz is admitted to practice in Pennsylvania and New Jersey
+Liz is admitted to practice in Pennsylvania and New Jersey.